20. 06. 2025 Andrea Mariani NetEye, Unified Monitoring

 It was a great starting point, and in fact many of us used it to enable NetEye’s notification system to send alerts directly to the Telegram app for many customers.

-Later on, Telegram introduced the possibility to use threads (topics) within groups, so something more structured and easier to manage was needed both in terms of installation and configuration.
+Later, Telegram introduced the possibility of using threads (topics) within groups, so something more structured and easier to manage was needed both in terms of installation and configuration.

 Well, today we can say it: we have a NEP for Telegram notifications!